-I am a PhD candidate at The University of Western Ontario in London.
-My current research explores spatial and temporal variation in immune genes, avian malaria parasites, microbial communities, and the role of chemical cues in songbird communication and mate choice.
-I am testing whether song sparrows (Melospiza melodia) use chemical cues in preen oil to assess the major histocompatibility complex (MHC) genotype and avian malaria parasite infection status of potential mates.
-I am also investigating whether preen gland microbial communities are correlated with MHC genotype and preen oil chemical composition.
+I recently completed my PhD at The University of Western Ontario in London (Supervisor: Dr. Elizabeth MacDougall-Shackleton).
+My research explored the role of preen oil chemical cues and preen gland microbes in songbird communication and mate choice.
+I tested whether song sparrows (Melospiza melodia) use chemical cues in preen oil (a proxy for body odour) to assess the major histocompatibility complex (MHC) genotype and avian malaria parasite infection status of potential mates.
+I also investigated whether preen gland microbiota are correlated with MHC genotype and preen oil chemical composition.

-My MSc research focused on acoustic and visual communication in a cooperatively breeding cuckoo, the Smooth-billed Ani (Crotophaga ani).
-During three field seasons in southwestern Puerto Rico, I completed research projects on 1) vocal repertoire, 2) referential alarm signaling, and 3) signals of aggressive intent in anis.
+My MSc research at McMaster University (Supervisor: Dr. James S. Quinn) focused on acoustic and visual communication in a cooperatively breeding cuckoo, the smooth-billed ani (Crotophaga ani).
+During three field seasons in southwestern Puerto Rico, I completed research projects on vocal repertoire, referential alarm signaling, and signals of aggressive intent.

 My BSc research at The University of Winnipeg (Supervisor: Dr. L. Scott Forbes) explored brood parasitism, brood reduction, and nest predation in red-winged blackbirds (Agelaius phoeniceus).